 Exhibitions and Events

-The Gallery's annual celebration of the artistic talent of the University community, through an exhibition of paintings, drawings, prints, photographs, sculpture and crafts by Dalhousie students, staff, faculty and alumni.
-Members of the Dalhousie Community are invited to submit works for this exhibition, to be accepted at the gallery November 27-30 inclusive, during regular gallery hours.
-For more information or to obtain entry forms, please call the Gallery.
+The Gallery's annual celebration of the artistic talent of the university community, through an exhibition of paintings, drawings, prints, photographs, sculpture and crafts by Dalhousie student, staff, faculty and alumni.
+This year, the Gallery is helping to celebrate the Dalhousie University Faculty of Medicine's Year of Medicine and the Environment by asking members of the Dalhousie community to enter works which relate in some way to the theme of the environment.